Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/generate/subsurf.rst

 Subdivision Surface Modifier
 ****************************

-Subdivision Surface Modifier is used to subdivide the faces of a mesh to give a smooth appearance, to enable modeling of complex smooth surfaces with simple, low-vertex meshes.
+The Subdivision Surface Modifier is used to split the faces of a mesh into smaller faces giving a smooth appearance.
+Using this modifier, enables you to model complex smooth surfaces with simple, low-vertex meshes.
 This allows high resolution mesh modeling without the need to save and maintain huge amounts of data and gives a smooth *organic* look to the object.

 This process creates virtual geometry that is generated non-destructively without modifying the original mesh, but it can be converted to real geometry that you could edit with the *Apply* button.